YosefLab/CZI-Immuneaging/README.md

 link to the configs template and description of `align_library.py` -->

-### <a name="tissue_integration"></a> Tissue-level integration
+### <a name="sample_integration"></a> Sample integration

 The script `integrate_samples.py` can be used for integrating a specified list of processed samples.
-More specifically, we use it for integrating all samples of a given tissue, thus creating tissue-level integration of the data.
+More specifically, we use it for integrating all samples of a given tissue or compartment, thus creating tissue-level or compartment-level integration of the data.
 This script requires a configuration file - <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/integrate_samples.configs_file.example.txt">here</a> you can find a template for generating such a configuration file, and <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/integrate_samples_configs.md">here</a> you can find a description of each of the configuration fields.

-In addition, the script `generate_tissue_integration_config_files.py` automatically generates configuration files for `integrate_samples.py` - one per tissue - by collecting for each tissue the list of available processed samples.
+In addition, the script `generate_integration_config_files_and_scripts.py` automatically generates configuration files for `integrate_samples.py` - one per tissue or compartment - by collecting for each tissue/compartment the list of available processed samples.
+Note that for a compartment, we simply grab all samples at this stage.
+Later, during the execution of the integrate_samples script, we only select cells from each sample that belong to that compartment.

 ---